VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 ```console
 vc-build uninstall -module <module>
 ```
-This uninstalls a module and completely removes all modules that depend on it.
+This uninstalls the module in question and completely removes all modules that depend on it.
-It also removes uninstalled modules from your `vc-package.json`.
+It also removes uninstalled modules from your `vc-package.json` file.

 ### Examples:
 ```console